abhishekrathore/fullstackbootcamp2019/00_WEB_BASICS/4_JS_BASICS/README.md

 ### Lab Problem Set 4

 1. Write a JavaScript program to test if a given array of integers contains 30 and 40.
-The array length should be 0, 1, or 2.
 2. Write a JavaScript program to swap the first and last elements of a given array of integers.
 The array length should be at least 1.
 3. Write a JavaScript function to find the highest and lowest value in an array of integers.
 4. Write a JavaScript function to calculate the sum of values in an array.